syncfusion-content/maui-docs/MAUI/ProgressBar/Segments.md

 # Segments in .NET MAUI ProgressBar (Progress Bar)

-To visualize the progress of multiple sequential tasks, split the progress bar into multiple segments by setting the [`SegmentsCount`]() property as demonstrated in the following code sample.
+To visualize the progress of multiple sequential tasks, split the progress bar into multiple segments by setting the [`SegmentCount`]() property as demonstrated in the following code sample.

 {% tabs %}